qmk/qmk_firmware/users/tominabox1/readme.md

 # Overview

-My user-space code covers the [Minivan](../../keyboards/thevankeyboards/minivan/keymaps/tominabox1/keymap.c), [Dimple](../../keyboards/lazydesigners/dimple/keymaps/tominabox1/keymap.c), [CRKBD](../../keyboards/crkbd/keymaps/tominabox1/keymap.c), and [Teensy based HHKB converter](../../keyboards/hhkb/keymaps/tominabox1/).
-My code makes extensive use of @Drashna's code and much love and praise goes to him for figuring a lot of this stuff out!

-My usercode utilizes the layout wrappers contained in [wrappers.h](wrappers.h).
-All of the keymaps are derivative of the Dimple keymap and utilize its wrappers in the definition of additional wrappers.
+My user-space code makes full use of many specialized QMK features and may contain experimental features not yet present in the master branch, so be careful when copy pasting code!
+If you do find yourself copying code from my fork and need help, I'm available on Discord at @tominabox1 #2342 or the 40% Discord.

 # Keyboards
 Dimple: make lazydesigners/dimple:tominabox1
-Minivan Catalyst: make thevankeyboards/minivan:tominabox1_catalyst Minvian Low Rider: make thevankeyboards/minivan:tominabox1_low
+Minivan Catalyst: make thevankeyboards/minivan:tominabox1 RGBLIGHT_ENABLE=yes
+Minvian Low Rider: make thevankeyboards/minivan:tominabox1
 Roadkit: make thevankeyboards/roadkit:tominabox1
 CRKBD: make crkbd:tominabox1
 HHKB: make hhkb:tominabox1

- << needs updating >>
+Treadstone32: make tredstone32:tominabox1